network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 its limits.

-The working conditions we try to achieve is a scenario where the path between the measuring endpoints is utilized at its full end-to-end capacity.
+The working conditions we try to achieve is a scenario where the path between the measuring endpoints is utilized at its full end-to-end capacity and its full buffer occupancy.
 An ideal sender could send at just this link-speed without building a queue on the bottleneck.
 Thus, in order to measure the worst-case responsiveness we need to ensure that a queue is building up on the bottleneck, meaning that responsiveness